The

 |

-Religion, however, can
+Religion, for example, can

 transcend the limits of psychology because it can point to God in whom we